pvshvp-oss/pyrunning/documentation/source/index.rst

    Fenix Library <api_documentation>

-Fenix Library - Analyzing: the What, Why, and How
+Fenix Library - Running: the What, Why, and How
 ==================================================

-The **analyzing** package consists the tools required to analyze a Linux system to obtain system specifications (like network connections, power status, GPU setup, etc).
+The **running** package contains the tools required to run and live-log *OS commands*, *functions*, *scripts*, and *batch jobs* either immedietly, or queued for later execution).

-**Warning**: This package is still in the Pre-Alpha stage.
-It is not ready for external testing.
+**Warning**: This package is still in the Alpha stage.
+It is not ready for production use.
 Please do not use for any critical software

 ..
 Indices and tables
 .. ==================